jingwen-00/Vue_TodayWeather/README.md

 - <b>Delete History:</b> Users have the option to delete weather records from the search history list.

--<b>Responsive Design:</b> The application is designed to be responsive and work well on various devices, adapting its layout accordingly.
+- <b>Responsive Design:</b> The application is designed to be responsive and work well on various devices, adapting its layout accordingly.

 <br/>